Samarak99/samarak99.github.io/documentation.md

 ## Sound Effects & Music Part  <a id="sound-effects--music-part"></a>

-With the help of Sassine Abi Khalil, a music composer, we created the following list of sound effects and music on Cubase Software:
+With the help of Sassine Abi Khalil, a music composer and my brother, we created the following list of sound effects and music on Cubase Software:

 ![Cubase](./data/documentation/cubase.jpeg)
 - Lobby Background Music